Mr. William Yables Jr.

 Installation Victim Witness Liaison Officer, MCAS New River

 Mr. William Yables Jr. is the Installation Victim and Witness Liaison Officer (IVWLO) for Marine Corps Air Station New River and acts as the Installation Commanding Officer’s subject matter expert and manager for the Victim-Witness Assistance Program (VWAP) aboard the installation.
 In that capacity, the IVWLO chairs the VWAP Council, manages and maintains a list of all unit Victim Witness Assistance Coordinators (VWAC) and other base Victim Witness Representatives, provides liaison with local civilian services for victims of crime, tracks all services provided and is the central point of contact for the base program.

-Pursuant to Marine Corps Directives, each office or agency which provides services to victims and witnesses appoints a Victim Witness Assistance Representative and each unit (battalion and squadron level and above) appoints a VWAC.
+Pursuant to Marine Corps Directives, each office or agency which provides services to victims and witnesses appoints a Victim Witness Assistance Representative/coordinator and each unit (battalion and squadron level and above) appoints a Victim Witness Assistance Coordinator (VWAC).
 The VWAC and other representatives are responsible for that unit or office’s part of the station VWAP.

 A. Be reasonably protected from the accused offender.

 B. Be provided with reasonable, accurate, and timely notice of: